Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 -The computational time of training is faster than simple benchmark chatbots.

--Eventhough user makes a typo while writing a question, the model is able to understand the intent of the user.
+-Even though the user makes a typo while writing a question, the model is able to understand the intent of the user.

 -Having two separate models (NLU and Dialogue Management Model) is beneficial for practical purposes.
 For instance, if you make a change in one of these models, you only need to retrain the model you make a change to, this saves time and computation power.